 As well as making a huge difference to their local community, they have also campaigned for change at a national level.
 When their Under 12s team request to miss a match for Ramadam was denied by Lancashire FA in October 2003, they led a campaign to enable footballers of all faiths to have time off for religious observance.
 Two years later this resulted in the first National rule change by the Football Association in 51 years.

-Abraham Moss Warriors at the Heart of the Community has been shortlisted for the Outstanding Community Contribution Award to be presented at Forever Manchester’s Birthday Party on Friday 18th March 2022.
+Abraham Moss Warriors at the Heart of the Community received the Outstanding Community Contribution Award at Forever Manchester’s Birthday Party on Friday 18th March 2022.

 The award is given in recognition of a person or group of local people who have supported their community over a long period of time, delivering sustained and meaningful impact for many, doing something extraordinary.